When the Egged Bus Company, the national bus

 computer software package, some vendors, such as Polaroid, sell off-the-shelf

 software used to create unique card templates.
-Although this software does not

 Features such as bar codes, magnetic stripe encoding, holographs, or ultraviolet (UV)